-I was so unfit, I was sweating, I was panting and my lungs felt like they had disappeared from my body, but it felt amazing.
+I was so unfit, I was sweating, panting and my lungs felt like they had disappeared from my body.
+But afterwards, it felt amazing.

 All that energy I had to pity myself turned to focus on something much more positive and empowering: getting and being stronger; both mentally and physically.

-Since that day in August, I have never looked back to regret.
+Since that day in August, I have never looked back and regretted my decision.
 I only thank my past self for starting.

 *click on the images for a closer look if you want! 🔎